The Gerberian Shepsky is not a purebred dog. It’s a resulting between the German Shepherd and the Siberian Husky.

 Muzzle: The front parts of the jaw, which is called the muzzle, should be of medium length.
 The tip of the muzzle should not be pointed or square.

 Teeth: It should be well pigmented and close fitting.
+With powerful jaws and teeth that close in a scissors bite.
 As for the teeth- they must close in a scissors bite.

 Neck, Topline, Body

 Neck: The neck should be of medium length and appropriate arched.
 When the German husky mix moves, the neck should extend and move slightly forward.
 A neck that is too short, too thick or too long, are seen as faults.

 Body: The body is long and lean giving the dog an overall elegant but strong appearance.

 Chest: The chest should not very broad and the ribs should be well sprung but flat on the sides, so that there is room for free movement

 Shoulders: The shoulder blade of the Gerberian Shepsky should be well laid back and the upper arms should not be perpendicular to the ground instead, they should be angled a bit backward from the shoulder to the elbow.

 Forelegs: From the front, the forelegs should be moderately spaced, parallel and straight.
 The elbows should be close to the body and must not turn either in or out.
 From the side, the patterns, which are the part of the leg below the knees or hocks, should look slightly slanted.

 Front Feet: The feet of Gerberian Shepsky should be oval-shaped.
 They should not be long though.
 The paws should be medium sized and the pads or the soles should be hard and thick.